TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 * Total videos: 1,093,437 videos
 * Total videos found that match keywords: 59,545 videos
   * Total unprocessed videos: 13,523 videos
-* Total videos found that are processed and marked: 78 videos
+* Total videos found that are processed and marked: 48 videos
-  * Information Collection: 36 videos
   * Non-Giftcard Robux Giveaways: 36 videos
-  * Other: 3 videos
+  * Information Collection: 10 videos
-  * Phishing: 3 videos
+  * Phishing: 1 video
+  * Other: 1 video

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.